AlisAquilae/Academia/content/Notes/Lecture Notes/Coastal Oceanogeaphy and Delta Geology/CODG Lecture 3.md

 # Base Level Changes and Delta Evolution
 The lowest point in a river gradient line is determined by sea level (=base-level).
 The gradient line will adjust to changes in the base-level position by local erosion or deposition

-Accomodation space = the difference between an old and new, higher, base-level position; i.e. this is the space that can be filled up with sediments
+Accommodation space = the difference between an old and new, higher, base-level position; i.e. this is the space that can be filled up with sediments

-If you have a sea-level fall this will lead to incision of t
+If you have a sea-level fall this will lead to incision of the lower reach of the river.
+The delta sediment formed during sea-level highstrand will be (partly) eroded.
+A new delta will be deposited in a lower position on the shelf edge or beyond it.

+If you have sea-level rise
+- Transgressive stage (burial of sediments)
+- Regressive phase (rapid delta building during slow sea-level rise

+See slides!!!!!!!!!!!!!!

+Formation of a holocene delta sequence
+1. Stage 1: Peat formation upon rapid drowning of Pleistocene fluvial surface (rapid sea-level rise)
+2. Stage 2: Deposition of transgressive marine sands eroded from higher parts of the Pleistocene landscape (rapid sea-level rise)
+3. Stage 3: Delta progradation causing formation of a regressive coarsening upward sequence (decreasing rate of sea-level rise).
+This is the growth of Delta.
+Here we see increased flow velocity, increased transport capacity

+In the Rhine_meuse deltaL
+- Relative stability in the position of the coastline
+- Large-scale peat formation because of limited sediment supply and formation of beach ridges